-Nearly all white chocolate you find in supermarkets is made with deodorised cacao butter.
+Nearly all white chocolate you find in supermarkets is made with deodorized cocoa butter.

 White Chocolate Varieties

-A classic white is made up of good quality cacao butter, sugar and milk powder.
-The milk powder doesn’t need to be from a cow.
-In fact, alternative milk is becoming very popular thanks to brands such as Solkiki.
+A classic white is made up of good-quality cocoa butter, sugar, and milk powder.
+But did you know that the milk powder in classic white chocolate doesn’t need to be from animal milk?
+In fact, white chocolate using alternative mylk is becoming more and more popular thanks to brands such as Solkiki who use coconut milk.

-Caramelised or “blond” chocolate, is where the milk is heated until its caramelised.
-This gives the chocolate a delicious toasted and syrup-like flavour
+Caramelized or “blonde” chocolate, is where the milk is heated until its caramelized.
+This gives the chocolate a delicious toasted and syrup-like flavor.

 Makers add powdered flavourings or essential oils to add an extra dimension to the chocolate.
 These bars can have beautiful colors.
 For example when matcha powder is added to produce green chocolate or raspberry powder to create a striking red.

 Yes, white chocolate contains cocoa butter, which is derived from cocoa beans and is naturally white.
 White chocolate doesn’t contain cocoa solids, which is brown in color and is used for milk and dark chocolate.

 White chocolate is called white chocolate because of its white appearance thanks to the cocoa butter and milk powder.